ssamot/ce888/02-Stats.md

 # Summary statistics

 ## An example problem
-* Let's say that a journalist was tasked with finding the salaries of a bigger corporation
+* Let's say that a journalist was tasked with finding the salaries of a business
 * But could only find through friends and acquaintances the salaries of certain employees